 This isn’t a problem as you can wire in accessories such as USB ports and heated grips to have an on/off switch so that power is only being supplied when the bike is running (this is a far more sensible option anyway to prolong the life of any battery type.)

-Lithium batteries charge faster than lead-acid batteries, largely down to their smaller size.
+Lithium batteries charge faster than lead-acid batteries due to their smaller size.

 Lithium batteries, provided they are looked after, have a longer lifespan than traditional batteries.